haskell-tools/haskell-tools/documentation/development/limitations.md

 - A few of the GHC extensions are unsupported:
   - `ApplicativeDo` changes the GHC representation in an unexpected way.
 We suggest manually rewriting your monadic logic to applicative.
   - `OverloadedLabels` creates implicit bindings between names that may confuse a lot of refactorings based on names, like Rename Definition.
+- If using on a stack project the packages must be under the project root.
+- The `build-type: custom` attribute of cabal packages is not supported.

 ## Limitations for tool developers